readthedocs/blog/documentation-versioning.rst

 We usually want to have a release ``1.0.3`` with it's own documentation version ``1.0.3`` for that specific release.

-When we make a new release of our software, we create a new tag in our :abbr:`VCS` for this release and activate this new version on Read the Docs.
+When we make a new release of our software, we create a new tag in our :abbr:`VCS (Version Control System)` for this release and activate this new version on Read the Docs.
 At this point, Read the Docs will build and publish the new documentation version ``1.0.3`` for us.

 This approach of "VCS tag mapped to a Read the Docs version" works in most cases.